-It’s snowing heavily, -30 degrees Celsius, and the wind is howling.
+It’s snowing heavily, -30°C (-22°F), and the wind is howling.
 Under our face masks are the biggest smiles you will ever see.
 They call it classic Chic-Choc skiing.
-The elements can prove to be tough from time to time but the rewards are plentiful.
+The elements can prove to be tough from time to time, but the rewards are plentiful.
 Coming from Western Canada with little prior knowledge of the region, I was pleasantly surprised to discover world-class alpine skiing.
-The underrated Gaspé Peninsula boasts over twenty-five summits above 1000 metres and because of the location it receives an average of seven metres of snow each winter.
-This is the best powder skiing you will get east of the Rockies, which I got to experience first-hand during my five-day trip with fellow photographer Callum Snape.
+The underrated Gaspé Peninsula boasts over 25 summits above 1000 metres (330 feet) and because of the location it receives an average of 7 metres (23 feet) of snow each winter.
+This is the best powder skiing you’ll get east of the Rockies, which I got to experience first-hand during my five-day trip with fellow photographer Callum Snape.

-Our first day was spent on Mont Hogs Back which is just south of the park boundary.
-We skied 4 untouched lines of incredible soft champagne powder, which instantly took our minds off the cold and stormy weather.
-After a long and rewarding day on the slopes, it was a treat to head back to the cosy 4-star hotel, eat a mouthwatering three-course meal and relax in the sauna.
+Our first day was spent on Mt.
+Hogs Back which is just south of the park boundary.
+We skied four untouched lines of incredible soft champagne powder, which instantly took our minds off the cold and stormy weather.
+After a long and rewarding day on the slopes, it was a treat to head back to the cozy 4-star hotel, eat a mouthwatering three-course meal and relax in the sauna.

-On the second day we went to the most treasured section of the Chic-Chocs, the Madeleine mines.
-We rode the 12 km up in an old but warm and cosy snowcat that was used in the Swedish military for Arctic operations.
+On the second day we went to the most treasured section of the Chic-Chocs, the Mines-Madeleine.
+We rode the 12 km (7.5 mi.) up in an old but warm and cozy snowcat that was used in the Swedish military for Arctic operations.
 This section offers excellent terrain and is highly recommended by backcountry skiers.
 Once again, untouched lines and plenty of that deep, soft Québec snow!

-The intense winter storm let off and we were treated to two bluebird days cat-skiing in some of the best powder I have ever skied in my life!
+The intense winter storm let off and we were treated to two bluebird days catskiing in some of the best powder I’ve ever skied in my life!
 The first day was spent on crown land, Porphyre Mountain, and the second on York Mountain, which is private and exclusive land owned by Chic-Chac.
 York was my personal favourite: long runs, gladed terrain with tons of man-made features and stunning views.
-It was my first time cat-skiing and I instantly became hooked.
+It was my first time catskiing and I instantly became hooked.
 You get a chance to rest and warm up after each exhausting powder run and our guides made sure we were getting dropped off where all the best snow was each time.

 Both ski operations will offer you memories that will last forever.
 I stand true to the fact that I had some of the best powder skiing days in my life in these mountains.
 I highly recommend visiting this underrated region in our country for yourself.
 There is more snow here than anywhere else in the province, making it prime territory for winter activities.
 If you live in Québec, it's only a 5-hour drive east of Québec City and roughly 8 hours from Montréal to access these mountains: all the more reason to visit!